-An experienced coach and highly regarded recruiter who has spent the last 19 years coaching in the Southeastern and Atlantic Coast Conferences, Charlie Harbison, who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth this season, serves as co-defensive coordinator at Auburn, working daily with the AU safeties.
+An experienced coach and highly regarded recruiter who has spent the last 20 years coaching in the Southeastern and Atlantic Coast Conferences, Charlie Harbison, who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth, enters his second season as co-defensive coordinator at Auburn, working daily with the AU safeties.

-Auburn is tied for the biggest turnaround in college football history in NCAA records at +8.5 games.
-Harbison coached junior Robenson Therezie, who was named an Associated Press honorable mention selection at the star position.
+In 2013, Auburn had the second biggest turnaround in college football history in NCAA records at +8.0 games.
+Harbison coached junior Robenson Therezie, who was named an Associated Press honorable mention All-SEC selection at the star position.

 Named one of nation's top-25 recruiters by Rivals in 2010, Harbison helped Clemson to back-to-back 10-win seasons, including the 2011 ACC Championship, the program's first in 20 years, and an Orange Bowl appearance.
 Harbison coached cornerback Coty Sensabaugh, who had 14 passes defended in 2011 and was drafted by the Tennessee Titans.
 His secondary was ranked in the top 26 in the nation in pass efficiency defense in 2009 and 2010, while coaching first-team All-America safety DeAndre McDaniel in 2009 and 2010.
 McDaniel led the ACC and was tied for third in the nation in interceptions (8) in 2009.